salesforce/test-drop-in-framework/README.md

 4. Run "mvn compile jar:jar" to compile project and create jar file target/test-drop-in-framework-1.0.0.jar
 5. Run "mvn install:install-file -Dfile=target/test-drop-in-framework-1.0.0.jar -DpomFile=pom.xml" to deploy jar file to local repository

+Please note: the framework has to prohibit context switching during runtime.
+Therefore it is not possible to run both test classes via "mvn test" and have all tests passing!
+6. Run "mvn -Dtest=TestDefaultContext test" to run all tests provided for testing default context.
+7. Run "mvn -Dtest=TestCustomContext test" to run all tests provided for testing custom context.

 ## Prepare your test project
 1. Add the test-drop-in-framework-1.0.0.jar to your build path.
 2. In your test project create a package which contains your test context interfaces and the test context implementation class.